cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 		- partial sybil protection
 		- and as inference factor (read further)
 - ## relevance machine
-	- now that we understand how the cybergraph works we can dive into the novel concept in probabilistic collective computations: the relevance machine
+	- now that we understand how the cybergraph works
+		- we can dive into the novel concept
+		- in probabilistic collective computations:
+		- the relevance machine
 	- the idea behind the relevance machine is crazy simple
-	- use random surfer model as foundational probability of inferring [[particles]]
+	- use random surfer model projected by [[attention]] as foundational probability of inferring [[particles]]
 	- but in order to protect it from sybil behavior weight this basic [[implicit knowledge]] on the [[will]] of [[neurons]]
 	- result is a stored probability estimations of random surfing across all existing [[particles]] in [[cybergraph]]
-	- in order to compute described cyberrank algorithm you need gpu computation in consensus
+	- in order to compute described [[cyberank]] algorithm you need gpu computation in consensus
 	- relevance machine is cybergraph with weights
 	- is extremely dynamic data structure that must be updated even if only 1 [[cyberlink]] is created
 	- [[bostrom]] recompute all weights in relevance machine every 5 blocks, or roughly every 25 seconds
-	- so $bostrom is impossible to reproduce using any existing L2 sdks
+	- so [[bostrom]] is extremely hard to reproduce using any existing L1 or L2 sdks
-		- zk things
+		- zk things will make the stuff
-			- will make the stuff 5 order of magnitude
+			- 5 order of magnitude more expensive and
-			- more expensive and 3 order of magnitude more complicated
+			- 3 order of magnitude more complicated
 		- architecture requires in-gpu extremely dynamic state with fast onchain matrix multiplication
 	- in essence the utility of relevance machine is
 		- to compute truth
-		- to sort all particles from more important to less important
+		- to sort all [[particles]] from more important to less important
 		- be a first foundational factor to computing the truth
 		- be a factor for derived and very diverse [[implicit knowledge]] factors
 	- relevance machine itself cant compute truth in the context
 		- for this you need account for [[attention]] in [[standard inference]] algorithm
 - ## standard inference
 	- obviously in our setting the simplest possible way to infer particles in the context of any particles would be to sort by random surfer probability
-	- but this led us to a kinda true false problem
+	- but this led us to a kinda [[true false problem]]
 	- let us imagine that `true` particle have cyberank `10`, and `false` particle have cyberank `9`
 	- the environment allow to link any particle with any
 	- that means that for any questions which cyberlinked to `true` and `false` the winning answer will always be `true`